 When you plan a visit to Museum Nordsjælland, you need to decide where to go.
 You can go to Gilleleje, Hillerød or Hørsholm – visit one museum or all three, one at a time:

 When the Danish Jews fled from Gilleleje during World War II

 In October 1943, the Danish Jews had to take fast action.
-The police were told to incarcerate them and deport them to concentration camps in Europe.
+The police were told to incarcerate them and deport them to European concentration camps.
 Many Jewish refugees fled to Gilleleje and were sailed across Øresund to safety in Sweden by local fishermen.
 Learn about the dramatic events at the museum.